FORUM 18 NEWS SERVICE, Oslo, Norway

 That same day, police Investigator Denis Simonov, Operational/criminological Department Deputy Head Yuvashev, three unidentified police officers, and the legally-required two witnesses came to Kharlamov's flat, which he also uses as an office.
 Kharlamov refused to let them search it without a lawyer being present.

 Police then summoned duty lawyer Bolatzhan Uskembayev.
 The search lasted from about 5 pm to after 8 pm, Kharlamov noted.
 Officers confiscated a computer, three memory sticks, 60 hand-written pages, and 83 copies of Kharlamov's book.

 Ridder: Suspect, attempt to introduce state lawyer

 Officers handed Kharlamov a summons to an interrogation the following day with Investigator Simonov.
-He handed Kharlamov a declaration identifying him as a suspect under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious hatred or discord").
+He handed Kharlamov a declaration identifying him as a suspect under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious discord").
 He was then allocated a lawyer Irina Serova at state expense, who was present as he was interrogated.
 "I said I didn't agree with the expert analysis," Kharlamov told Forum 18.
 "I renounced the use of the lawyer Serova, as I hadn't chosen her."